jon.recoil.org

 type t

-to a direction [dir], with default [dir] being [`Nearest]. [round] will raise if
+according to a direction [dir], with default [dir] being [`Nearest]. [round] will

 {v